-ProjectsNema funds various educational projects and has so far built four schools, enabling 1,500 children to receive an education.
+ProjectsNema funds various educational projects and has so far built five schools, enabling 1,500 children to receive an education.
 Nema also works with local communities to provide healthcare, clean water and enterprise opportunities.

-EducationBefore Nema started work in the area, less than 1% of children went on to study at high school, and less than 20% completed all 7 years of elementary school.
+EducationBefore Nema started working in the area, less than 1% of children went on to study at high school, and less than 20% completed all 7 years of elementary school.

 We have attempted to counter this problem by funding numerous education related projects, like our school feeding project which is seeing fantastic results and a growth in attendance rates.
 Children are allowed to come to school instead of fishing for their supper or fetching water if they are given a meal.

-Now we are currently feeding 1,000 children a nutritious meal each day.
+Now we are feeding 1,300 children a nutritious meal each day.

-Now we are currently sending 70 children to boarding high school.
+Now we are sending 70 children to boarding high school.

-Nema, funded by JoJo and others has also completed the building of a new primary school in Guludo, a second in Ningaia and a third in Crimize, a fourth in Luamuama and we are currently building a fifth school in Manica.
+Nema, funded by JoJo and others has also completed the building of a primary school in Guludo, a second in Ningaia, a third in Crimize, a fourth in Luamuama and more recently, a new school in Manica.

-Soon over 1,500 children will be educated in a Nema built school.
+- 1,500 children will soon be educated in a Nema-built school

 EnterpriseNema is encouraging existing and budding entrepreneurs to develop their ideas.
 By far the majority of the population are subsistence farmers or fishermen.
 In addition, some of the larger villages have small shops, tailors and blacksmiths.